Rated 4/5 stars by our editorial team

 4.0/5.0 from 1 Offer Rating

 This card is meant for those who have bad credit and want a card that helps them rebuild it, while also delivering the convenience of carrying plastic instead of cash.
 The minimum security deposit can range from $49, $99, or $200.
 You can make partial payments but need to make sure you've made your full, required deposit within 35 days of being approved.

-There is no balance transfer fee, and you can sign up for free enrollment in online tools to help you track your credit.
+There is no balance transfer fee at the 28.49% (Variable) balance transfer APR, and you can sign up for free enrollment in online tools to help you track your credit score.
 You can also earn opportunities for a credit line increase based on your payment history and credit worthiness.

 Editorial Note: This content is not provided by Capital One.
 Any opinions, analyses, reviews, or recommendations expressed on this page are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by Capital One.